DongzeHE/scpca-docs/docs/processing_information.md

 This section describes how these merged objects were prepared.

 Merged objects were created from the processed `SingleCellExperiment` objects for each ScPCA project.
+**These merged objects were not batch-corrected; they do not represent integrated objects.**

 If at least one library in the given project contained ADT data from CITE-seq experiments, the associated ADT "alternative experiment" was also merged.
 Any libraries in the given project which did not contain ADT data will contain `NA` values in the merged `counts` and `logcounts` matrices.